-Building a Responsive School Website in a Mobile First World
+Building a Responsive School Website in a Mobile-First World

 Reaching families where they are—on desktops, iPhones, Androids, tablets, and everywhere in between.
 We sat down with our Director of Technology, Josiah Brann, to find out what a responsive website looks like in 2019.

 Since technology has taken center stage in how school leaders communicate within a school district, your school website needs to be accessible on the devices people use most: their smartphones.
 This is why having a responsive website is critical in 2019.
-Those of us who aren't tech savvy might be thinking, "What the heck is a responsive website?"
+But, those of us who aren't tech savvy might be thinking, "What the heck is a responsive website?"

-To learn more about responsive school websites, we had Josiah Brann, Apptegy’s Director of Technology, answer some questions about the subject and how Apptegy plays a role in making school websites responsive for their clients.
+To learn more about responsive school websites, we had Josiah Brann, Apptegy’s Director of Technology, answer some questions about the subject and how Apptegy plays a key role in making school websites responsive for their clients.

 Q1.
 What are responsive school websites?

 A responsive school website is a website tailored to be viewed on multiple devices.
 It is optimized to look good on your desktop, iPad, Android, tablet, smartphone, or any device where people might access your school’s web content.